-- Block scraped content: Scraping commonly refers to taking material from another site, often on an automated basis.
+Block scraped content: Scraping commonly refers to taking material from another site, often on an automated basis.
 Sites that scrape content must block scraped content from Google News.

 In addition to this, the Ways to Succeed in Google News also highlights a few best practices that News Publishers have to keep in mind before publishing a story.

 Descriptive and Clear Titles

-- Displaying accurate date and time using structured data
+Displaying accurate date and time using structured data

-- Avoid duplicate, rewritten or scrapped content
+Avoid duplicate, rewritten or scraped content

-- Using HTTPS for all posts and pages
+Using HTTPS for all posts and pages

 Also, Google has put impetus to the transparency of the News Publisher, which has to do more with the search engine giant’s EAT Guidelines.

-The advice Google gives is to include a clear byline, short description of the author and the contact details of the publication.
+The advice Google gives is to include a clear byline, short description of the author, and the contact details of the publication.